CINA

 A free, independent press is the backbone of America.

-Without locally owned newspapers, governments can, and will, operate without boundaries — that is our basis, our purpose, and the reason we exist.
+Locally owned independent newspapers, in turn, are the backbone of a free press.
+Without independent locally owned newspapers, governments and corporations can, and will, operate without boundaries — that is our basis, our purpose, and the reason independent news outlets have become a community through CINA.

 What’s the problem with Big Media?